-- was/were always planned as part of a phased development, as evidenced by written documentation that clearly establishes it was phased at the time of the first development; - is/are the second or third phase; and - is/are within 0.25 miles of the previous phase(s).
+- was/were always planned as part of a phased development; - is/are the second or third phase; and - •-is/are within 0.25 miles the previous phase(s).

 Fully constructed earlier phases must have:

 - market demand study demonstrating a vacancy rate of less than five percent (5%), and - waitlists representing at least fifty percent (50%) of what would be the proposed phases' units.